Here's the OFFICIAL stuff about me:

 NOW, HERE'S SOME UNOFFICIAL STUFF ABOUT ME:

 Most days you'll find me working in my office.
 I'm grateful for my own space.
-I used to share an office with my long suffering husband.
+I used to share an office with my long-suffering husband.
 I say he’s long suffering because when we got married in 2010, we were lacking extra rooms, so he gave me half of his office in the basement, not realizing my propensity for taking over whatever space I work in.
 As a result of my room hogging, he had to expand the office.
 After that, he graciously allowed me to appropriate three-quarters of the room—okay, maybe a little more than that.
 One whole wall was filled with shelves of my books.
 Well, that's changed now.
 I have my own space, which I promptly filled with all my stuff.
 (And my hubby once again has his own space, for which he's grateful.)

 I have hobbies, but what they are depends on the time of year, my obligations, and my frame of mind.
 I love to sew and especially like making quilts.
 I play the piano.
 I study about health and nutrition.
-I like to garden (not weed), scrapbook, journal, draw, and take pictures.
+I like to scrapbook, journal, draw, and take pictures.
 I also enjoy fiddling around with digital images.